risingwavelabs/risingwave-docs-legacy/docs/get-started.md

 ## Insert some data

-RisingWave focuses on streaming data ingestion from sources like message queues and database change streams but directly inserting date is also supported.
+RisingWave specializes in streaming data ingestion from sources such as message queues and database change streams.
+However, it also supports direct data insertion.

-Let's now create a table and insert some data.
+Now, let's create a table and insert some data.

-For instance, we can create a table called `exam_scores` to store information about examinations.
+For instance, we can create a table named `exam_scores` to store information about examination scores.

 ```sql title="Create the table"
 CREATE TABLE exam_scores (